Why Portrait Tattoos Require a Skilled Artist

 4. Bring a friend for support: Having a friend or loved one with you during your tattoo session can provide emotional support and help distract you from any discomfort.

-5. Follow your artist's instructions: Your artist may provide specific instructions for preparing for your tattoo sessions, such as avoiding certain medications or alcohol.
+5. Follow your artist's instructions: Your artist may provide specific instructions for preparing for your tattoo session, such as avoiding certain medications or alcohol.
 It's essential to follow these instructions carefully to ensure the best possible outcome.

 Remember, getting a portrait tattoo is a significant investment of time and money.
 By preparing properly and following your artist's instructions, you can help ensure a successful and satisfying experience.